BrennerSpear/am-i-funny-nft/README.md

-# Llama PFP contract
+# Generic PFP contract

 ## Overview
-Each Llama members can mint one NFT.
+Each Generic members can mint one NFT.

-Each address that has a Llama PFP NFT will not be able to mint a 2nd NFT.
+Each address that has a Generic PFP NFT will not be able to mint a 2nd NFT.
 The NFTs are non-transferable by their owners.

 <br>
-The Llama Multisig has the power to transfer any NFT to another wallet in the event a member's wallet gets compromised or they lose their key.
+The Generic Multisig has the power to transfer any NFT to another wallet in the event a member's wallet gets compromised or they lose their key.
-The contract owner can update the Llama Multisig address in the event the Llama Multisig is compromised or is rotated out of operations.
+The contract owner can update the Generic Multisig address in the event the Generic Multisig is compromised or is rotated out of operations.

 <br>